How to Register a Company in Nepal (2026 Guide)

 Yes.
 Foreign investors can establish businesses in Nepal, subject to foreign investment regulations and approval requirements.
 Additional procedures may apply under Nepal's foreign investment framework.

-Can one person register a company in Nepal?
+Frequently Asked Questions (FAQs) Can one person register a company in Nepal?

 Yes.
 A private limited company can be registered with a single shareholder.